 Regarding this Compendium, the headings under each college listed are self-explanatory, beginning with Requirements for Admission.
-This section indicates which high school course units are required (where years are required instead of units, it is indicated so), which assessment tests are required, and the deadline dates for applying for admission.
+This section may include which high school course units are required, which assessment tests are required, and the deadline dates for applying for admission.
 Remember these are "deadlines."
 You should not wait until the last day to apply!

-With some exceptions, each institution will require a completed application for admission.
-Many will also require test scores; e.g. "College Board-Scholastic Assessment Test" (SAT) and/or related SAT Subject Tests scores.
-Others will require the ACT Assessment Test Administered by ACT, Inc. Some colleges require a departmental test e.g., an Art Aptitude Test for the field of Commercial Art.
+It is fairly standard a completed application is required for admission.
+Many institutions, with the exception of those instituting their own Test-Optional policies, will also require test scores; e.g., "College Board-Scholastic Assessment Test" (SAT®) and/or related SAT®: Subject Tests scores.
+Others will require the ACT Assessment Test Administered by ACT, Inc. Some colleges require a departmental test; e.g., an Art Aptitude Test for the field of Commercial Art.
 If these tests are required, take them early in order to assure that your scores reach the college admission officer before the deadline date.
+See College Entrance Exam and Dates for information.

-The summer after your junior year is an ideal time to start taking tests and applying at various colleges and universities, both for admission as well as financial aid.
+The summer after your junior year is an ideal time to take tests and begin the process of applying to various colleges and universities, for admission as well as financial aid.

-The next section lists tuition and fees and lump-sum totals of what it will cost you during an academic (9 months) year at the college, unless otherwise specified.
-"Tuition and Fees" includes approximate tuition for a 12-16 hour semester course load and required fees.
-"Resident Budgets" include tuition and fees, room and board on campus, books and supplies, transportation, and estimated personal expenses.
-"Commuting Budgets" include the foregoing, except that room and board is an estimated allowance for such costs as living at home (or in an off-campus apartment - if indicated).
-"Commuting Budgets" usually include transportation costs between home and school, and these budgets should be used only if you intend to live at home during the academic year.
+The next section lists tuition and fees and estimated lump-sum totals of what it will cost you during an academic (9 months) year at the college, unless otherwise specified.
+Amounts listed for "Tuition and Fees" are for two 15 hour semester course loads.
+"On-Campus Budgets" include tuition and fees, room and board for on-campus housing, and estimated cost for books, supplies, transportation, and personal expenses.
+"Off-Campus Budgets" include the foregoing, except room and board is an estimated allowance for such costs as living in off-campus housing or living at home with parents, if indicated.
+A "Commuting Budget" would also include additional transportation costs between home and school, and should be used only if you do not intend to live in on-campus housing during the academic year.

-Please note whether the institution requires application forms other than its own application for financial aid.
-The "Free Application for Federal Student Aid" (FAFSA) is the form most Texas institutions require to apply for federal financial aid.
+In addition to any specific institutional application forms, the "Free Application for Federal Student Aid" (FAFSA) is the form most Texas institutions require, and the most important.
+You must submit your FAFSA in order to be considered for federal student aid.
+Apply online at https://studentaid.gov/h/apply-for-aid/fafsa beginning October 1 of your senior year.
 After completing and sending in the FAFSA form, you will receive a Student Aid Report (SAR) which is used by the Financial Aid Officer to determine your financial need.
 The SAR will also tell you if you are eligible for a Federal Pell Grant.
 Some institutions also require a copy of your parents' and your income tax return.
 Take careful note of what is required and get it in early.
-Much work is required of the Financial Aid Officer in assisting you to arrange the financing of your college expenses.
+Much work is required of the Financial Aid Officer in coordinating and arranging the financing of your college expenses.

 Should there be anything in the Compendium which is not clear to you, please consult with your counselor for clarification.
 Do not hesitate to contact us if we may be of assistance.